 A manual coffee grinder is a visual display of your passion for coffee, and it’s a personal tool that you’ll enjoy using day in and day out.

 Our all-time favorite manual grinder is the Peugeot Antique Coffee Mill:

-It’s made in France, using sustainable wood and a grind mechanism that’s built in Italy.
+It’s made in France, using sustainable wood and a grinding mechanism that’s built-in Italy.
 The burrs inside are made from knife-grade stainless steel.
 They’re rugged and reliable for years of service.
 The attention to detail is fantastic, too!

 This is relatively efficient for one to two coffee drinkers: you can get about half a cup of beans in the hopper, and slightly less than that in the grounds drawer.

 It’s completely adjustable, so you can get a great deal of finesse with this one, too!
 You can grind rough for french pressing without pesky debris in your dregs, or go as fine as espresso grounds.
 Since you can make adjustments to the mechanism itself, so you don’t even need an amazing technique to get the results you want.
 The grounds come out very uniform, no matter which setting you use.

 See our complete review of the Peugeot, and find out which other models make the grade in our guide to the best manual coffee grinders!